How to Calculate Your Daily Calories

 Calculer maintenant

-Do I have to count my calories my whole life?
+Do I have to count my calories for the rest of my life?

 No. Counting is a learning tool, not a permanent lifestyle.
 After a few weeks, you develop an intuition for portions and food choices.
-You can then eat 'by eye' with confidence.
+You'll then be able to eat "by eye" with confidence.

 Is 1,200 calories a day enough?

 For most adults, 1,200 kcal is too low and risks causing deficiencies, muscle loss, and metabolic slowdown.
-Women should generally not go below 1,400 kcal, and men below 1,600 kcal.
+Women generally shouldn't go below 1,400 kcal, and men below 1,600 kcal.

 Should I add back calories burned through exercise?

 Be careful.
 Watches and machines often overestimate calories burned by 20-50%.
-If your TDEE already includes your activity level, the calories are already counted.
-Adding back 'exercise calories' often leads to overeating.
+If your TDEE already includes your activity level, those calories are already accounted for.
+Adding "exercise calories" often leads to overeating.

 Are all calories equal?

 In terms of pure weight, a calorie is a calorie.
-But in terms of health, satiety, and energy, 500 kcal of chicken and vegetables is not equivalent to 500 kcal of candy.
+But in terms of health, satiety, and energy, 500 kcal of chicken and vegetables isn't the same as 500 kcal of candy.
 Prioritize whole foods for a better quality of life.

 Similar guides